 References and reports from the candidate’s current school are also requested; these are a key component of the assessments.

 Candidates who have sat the pre-test are then invited during the summer term to attend an interview and a lunch in the Great Hall at Bedford School with both parents and staff.

-If a candidate has performed well in the pre-test and interview and has a strong reference(s) from their current school then we may choose to make a conditional offer at this stage.
+If a candidate has performed well in the pre-test and interview and has a strong reference(s) from their current school, then we may choose to make an unconditional offer at this stage.

-In the process of making conditional offers, Bedford School will also consider the candidate’s extra-curricular interests (and hence their potential to enjoy, to the full, the opportunities that Bedford School has to offer).
-Following the receipt of a conditional offer, we will invite parents to reserve a place for their child with a non-refundable deposit (£500 for a day place or £1,000 for a boarding place).
+In the process of making unconditional offers, Bedford School will also consider the candidate’s extra-curricular interests (and hence their potential to enjoy, to the full, the opportunities that Bedford School has to offer).
+Following the receipt of an unconditional offer, we will invite parents to reserve a place for their child with a non-refundable deposit (£500 for a day place or £1,000 for a boarding place).

 Candidates who receive an unconditional offer are required to sit the 13+ entrance assessments in the January of Year 8.